 Denmark is the smallest and southernmost Scandinavian country.
 It is also the only one that is not located on the Scandinavian Peninsula.
 That fact is a microcosm of today's Denmark.
 It is part of something larger but it is still very distinct.

 - If you like females, Denmark has plenty of them and many of them are stunning to the point of it being distracting.
 If you like males, the Danes come in that variety too and they are equally pleasant on the eye.

-- The music scene is surprisingly strong and even if you have to pay out the nose for alcohol you will find pubs and clubs full of fun seekers.
+- The music scene in Copenhagen is surprisingly strong and even if you have to pay out the nose for alcohol you will find pubs and clubs full of fun seekers.

-The original Legoland is located in Billund, so that's a must if you are going with children.
+- The original Legoland is located in Billund, so that's a must if you are going with children.

 - Ribe is Denmark's oldest town and the Viking Center there is a fascinating look at the culture that made this one of the richest parts of the world for centuries.